pietroppeter/nimib/refactor_notes.md

   - [x] new nbText and nbCode
   - [ ] renderBlock generic proc
   - [ ] renderPlan(s) and renderProc(s) for NbDoc
   - [x] ~optional renderPlan and partial for NbBlock?~ no need.
-Change command and add specific partial and renderPlan in doc.
+Change command name and add specific partial and renderPlan in doc.
   - [ ] new nbSave
 - [ ] be able to run the rest of documentation
   - [ ] nbImage